MMcM/qmk_firmware/keyboards/converter/ibm_lpfk/readme.md

 Each key has a green LED which can also be controlled.

 Keyboard Maintainer: [MMcM](https://github.com/MMcM)
-Hardware Supported: IBM LPFK, Teensy LC
+Hardware Supported: IBM LPFK, Teensy 2.0, Teensy LC, KB2040

 Make example for this keyboard (after setting up your build environment):